anastasiia-bilova/lyricsbot/README.md

 # Getting started

-## Development

 Install requirements on your environment:

 ```
 pip3 install -r requirements.txt
 ```

+## Development

-Also good to install develop requirements and check your code with linters:
+Good to install develop requirements and check your code with linters:

 ```
 pip3 install -r requrements-dev.txt